gencat/participa/docs/HOW_TO_UPGRADE.md

       Custom files:
       * "cells/" -> Creating the new content_block cell for FEDER.
       * "_main_footer.html.erb" -> Customized footer for Generalitat de Catalunya.
-      * "_mini_footer.html.erb" -> Standard Decidim footer.

-  3. Decidim Process Extended ("decidim-participatory-processes") This module adds the new fields to the "ParticipatoryProcess": Theme, Type, Department, email, and "show_home", so the next files are necessary to overwrite.
+  3. Decidim Process Extended ("decidim-participatory-processes") This module adds the new fields to the "ParticipatoryProcess": Type, email, and "show_home", so the next files are necessary to overwrite.

       Modified files are:
-      * "app/commands/decidim/participatory_procces/admin/copy_participatory_process.rb" -> overwrite decidim file and add new fields in the command.
+      * "app/commands/decidim/participatory_processes/admin/copy_participatory_process.rb" -> overwrite decidim file and add new fields in the command.
-      * "app/commands/decidim/participatory_procces/admin/create_participatory_process.rb"-> overwrite decidim file and add new fields in the command.
+      * "app/commands/decidim/participatory_processes/admin/create_participatory_process.rb" -> overwrite decidim file and add new fields in the command.
-      * "app/commands/decidim/participatory_procces/admin/update_participatory_process.rb"-> overwrite decidim file and add new fields in the command.
+      * "app/commands/decidim/participatory_processes/admin/update_participatory_process.rb" -> overwrite decidim file and add new fields in the command.
-      * "app/controllers/decidim/participatory_procces/admin/participatory_procces_controller.rb"-> overwrite decidim file and add default images for hero.
+      * "app/controllers/decidim/participatory_processes/admin/participatory_processes_controller.rb" -> overwrite decidim file and add default images for hero.
+      * "app/controllers/decidim/participatory_processes/participatory_processes_controller.rb" -> overwrite decidim file
-      * "app/form/decidim/participatory_procceses/admin/participatory_procces_form.rb"-> overwrite decidim file and add new fields in the form.
+      * "app/form/decidim/participatory_processes/admin/participatory_process_form.rb" -> overwrite decidim file and add new fields in the form.
-      * "app/views/decidim/participatory_procceses/admin/participatory_processes/form.html.erb"-> overwrite decidim file and add new fields in the form.
+      * "app/views/decidim/participatory_processes/admin/participatory_processes/form.html.erb" -> overwrite decidim file and add new fields in the form.
+      * "app/views/decidim/participatory_processes/participatory_processes/show.html.erb" -> overwrite decidim file and add new fields.
       * "config/locales/"-> You need to add the new locales added in Decidim for :oc

-  4. Decidim Admin Search User ("decidim-admin")
-      This module adds a search user in admin site in http://participa.gencat.cat/admin/users.
+  4. Also, there are custom files in the application "participa.gencat.cat".

      Modified files are:
-      * "app/controllers/decidim/admin/users_controller.rb" -> overwrite decidim file and add new functionality for search.
-      * "app/views/decidim/admin/users/index.html.erb" -> overwrite decidim file and add the search form necessary.
-      * "config/locales/" -> Add missing locales for search form.

-  5. Decidim Selectable News ("decidim-core")
-      This module adds a functionallity to specify the participatory process followers to send the newsletter

-      Modified files are:
-      * "app/commands/decidim/admin/deliver_newsletter.rb"-> overwrite decidim file with the process id selected
-      * "app/controllers/decidim/admin/newsletters_controller.rb"-> overwrite decidim file with the necessary methods to select processes
-      * "app/jobs/decidim/admin/newsletter_job.rb"-> overwrite decidim file with the modifications
-      * "app/views/decidim/admin/newsletters/show.html.erb"-> overwrite decidim file with the process selected.
-      * "app/views/decidim/admin/newsletters/processes_div.html.erb" -> Add file with the div of processes to select.
-      * "config/locales/" -> Add missing locales for search form.

-  6. Also there, are custom files in the application "participa.gencat.cat".

-      Modified files are:
       * "app/assets/fonts/" -> Custom fonts added
       * "app/assets/stylesheets/"-> Custom fonts and styles added
-      * "app/controllers/decidim/proposals/proposals_controller.rb"-> overwrite decidim file and add the custom functionality of best-comments
+      * "app/controllers/decidim/proposals/proposals_controller.rb"-> overwrite decidim file and add the custom * functionality of best-comments
       * "app/controllers/decidim_controller.rb"
       * "app/helpers/decidim/participatory_processes/admin/" -> add helpers for departments, themes, and types
       * "app/views/decidim/proposals/proposals/show.html.erb" -> Change the layout of show proposals adding best comments.